mieweb/docs/content/functions/document-management/documents-and-forms/file-documents.md

 **CC** (**Physicians**)**:** Using this field allows users to attach any relevant clinicians/physicians as being carbon copied, immediately faxing or routing the information to them, depending on the system setup.
 This feature works with an ActiveX Word control and can be read about in [Word Documents - CC Physicians Feature](word-documents-cc-physicians-feature.md).

-**File:** The *Browse/Choose File* button allows users to browse to their local hard drive to select the file document for upload.
+**File:** This option only displays for {{% system-name %}} systems on RC202403 or older.
+The *Browse/Choose File* button allows users to browse to their local hard drive to select the file document for upload.

 After the file is selected, click the **Add Document** button.
 The page will refresh and display a confirmation message that the document was uploaded successfully, along with visibility to the uploaded document.
+This version of the File Upload allows uploading one document at a time.

+**Choose Files:** This option only displays for {{% system-name %}} systems on RC202403 or newer.
+Users may drop and drag files to the *Drop files here* box or select the *Choose Files* button to browse to the local hard drive to select the file document for upload.
+This version of the File Upload feature allows users to upload several different documents at once.
+Once a file(s) has been selected, the file(s) will display in the lower side corner of the File Upload screen.
+Users may then select the *Upload Document* button to upload all document(s) at once.

 ## Learning Management System